SynixeContractors/Documents/certs/anti-tank/mat.md

 ### Metis-M

 The Metis-M fires wire-guided rockets capable of hitting targets up to 2,000 meters away.
 It is the secondary MAT weapon.
+Being a wire-guided system, the operator must continually guide the rocket towards the target until impact.

 The Metis-M has two different rocket types: